essuu27/py_scrolly/README.md

 ## MP3 file:

 The music file that is included with the py_scrolly.py script is called “Mellow strain”.
-It is an MP3  transcoding of a MOD-format file that was produced by the artist and long time collaborator and friend U4iaF8.
+It is an MP3  transcoding of a MOD-format file that was produced by the artist and long time collaborator and friend, U4iaF8.
 It has been included in the release of the py_scrolly.py script with his permission.
-More of U4iaF8’s work is available for download from https://modarchive.org/index.php?request=view_profile&query=69242
+More of U4iaF8’s work is available for download from https://modarchive.org/index.php?request=view_profile&query=69242 .
+Maybe go and show his output some love, it'll be well worth it!

 The py_scrolly script is written so that it will play the first MP3 file that it finds in its current working directory.
 The user can play any MP3 file that they choose by putting the file into the directory with the py_scrolly.py script.

-Please note: the py_scrolly script will play the FIRST MP3 file that it discovers in this directory.
+**Please note:** the py_scrolly script will play the **FIRST** MP3 file that it discovers in this directory.
 So an MP3 file with a filename that appears lower down a directory listing will be ignored.
-The user can either remove the mellow_strains.mp3 file or give their own MP3 file a name that starts with a letter in the range A-l.
+The user can either remove the mellow_strain.mp3 file or give their own MP3 file a name that starts with a letter in the range A-l.

 ## Displayed message font:

-The TrueType font file included with the py_scrolly.py script is called |Rubik.
+The TrueType font file included with the py_scrolly script is called Rubik.
 It is available on an Open Fonts Licence which allows the font to be used freely in products.
-It can be downloaded from https://fonts.google.com/specimen/Rubik
+It can be downloaded from [Google Fonts] (https://fonts.google.com/specimen/Rubik)

 ## The PyGame module: